Engine Parts Every Pilot Should Know

 • Removes heat from the cylinder and disperses the heat evenly

-• and cleans contaminants that are later removed in oil changes
+• Cleans contaminants that are later removed in oil changes

-A common problem pilots face is faulty gauges.
+A common problem pilots face is faulty gauges, something emphasized in any quality aviation training.
 Let’s say that the engine temperature is in contact, as shown in the figure, but the oil pressure is reading 0 psi.
-We know that it is impossible for the engine to remain cool with no oil pressure, we can assume that the gauge has failed and can plan a diversion to the nearest suitable airport to troubleshoot the problem.
+We know that it is impossible for the engine to remain cool with no oil pressure, so we can assume that the gauge has failed and can plan a diversion to the nearest suitable airport to troubleshoot the problem.
 Now if we were to look at the engine gauges and the oil pressure is 0 psi and the oil temperature is rising, then a plan to land at the nearest airport should be made because a catastrophic engine failure is likely about to happen.

 Vacuum Pump